ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Specification of the prover system of the lock commitment
 * A validation URI of the originating BPI that allows a 3rd party to independently verify the lock commitment

-**[R138]** In the context of BPI interoperability, the BPI import operation MUST provide at least the following elements to the invoking BPI Subject:
+**[R138]** In the context of BPI interoperability, the BPI import operation MUST provide at least the following elements by the invoking BPI Subject to the target BPI:
+* The State Object
 * Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * All public input data to the Zero-Knowledge Proof(s) of Correctness of the state object and its history required to validate the proofs
-* All private input data to the Zero-Knowledge Proof(s) of Correctness of the current state object
 * Verification Keys for the Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * Specification of the prover system of the Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * A public validation URI of the originating BPI that allows a 3rd party to independently verify the Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * A lock commitment of the current state object
 * The public input data to the lock commitment
-* All private input data to the lock commitment
 * The Verification Keys for the lock commitment
 * Specification of the prover system of the lock commitment
 * A public validation URI of the originating BPI that allows a 3rd party to independently verify the lock commitment